danray472/paypal-ato-case-study/01_case_reconstruction.md

 #### 🚫 Failed Password Change Attempt
 ![Change Password Failed](./images/changing_password_failed.png)

-#### 🔐 Attacker Added Authenticator to My Email
+#### 🛡️ I Secured My Gmail With Authenticator
+> 📌 _Note: The screenshot below shows **me** enabling authenticator and 2FA on my Gmail account (linked to PayPal), after the incident — not the attacker._

 ![Authenticator to My Email](./images/added_authenticator_to_my_email.png)

 ---

 ### 💡 Important Clues

 - My Gmail inbox shows **no login code** requests until *after* changes were made
 - Gmail account was *not* accessed or compromised
 - All attacker actions occurred within one valid PayPal session

 ---

 ### 🧠 Lessons from Timeline

 - Attackers often act within minutes of logging in
 - Having access to login is enough to escalate unless platforms challenge critical actions
 - The absence of real-time alerts or confirmation flows weakens even large platforms like PayPal